shanmathig/bootcamp-f23-shanmathi/exer8/README.md

-# Exercise 8 - POKE API
+# Exercise 8 - Poké API

 ## Description
 In this exercise, bootcampers will familiarize themselves with Next.js, API Endpoints, and Dynamic Routing.